 Section 4(i) of the Communications Act provides that the FCC 'may perform any and all acts, make such rules and regulations, and issue such orders, not inconsistent with this chapter, as may be necessary in the execution of its functions'.
-In a number of instances, the FCC has attempted to use this ancillary authority to regulate subject matter outside the traditional scope of its jurisdiction (e.g., VoIP services).
+In a number of instances, the FCC has attempted to use this ancillary authority to regulate subject matter outside the traditional scope of its jurisdiction (e.g., voice over internet protocol (VoIP) services).